nyc-crh/site/content/gallery/why-the-school-boycott.md

 source_link: https://library.qc.cuny.edu/archives/
 copyright: Public Domain
 categories:
 - parent activism
 - community activism
 - K-12 education
-  - Queens
+- Queens"
 tags:
 - protest
 - racial segregation
 - organizing
 - photography & art
 - Black people
 questions:
 - What do you notice about the poster?
 What do you wonder?
 - Who is the audience for this flier?
 What strategies does the flier employ to encourage that audience to join the boycott?
 - What information in the poster echoes the present?
 ---

 The flier designed by two Queens civil rights organizing groups - the Congress of Racial Equality and the National Association for the Advancement of Colored People -  calls for a boycott to protest segregation in New York City's public schools.